Skip to main content

 Workflows and steps

-The tab "Workflows" shows all defined ingest workflows that can be applied to a concrete SIP.
+The option Workflows in the Admin tab shows all defined ingest workflows that can be applied to a concrete SIP.

 Workflows